 Nevertheless, most home repair consultants say, minor scratches may be minimized, if not eliminated.
 As a general rule, they say, if your fingernail can be inserted into the scratch, definitely, this is a job for professional glaziers or polishers.

-Using traditional jewelers’ rouge (cerium oxide), a soft cloth and protective gear, you can get rid of a minor or small scratch just by hand rubbing and rubbing until the scratch turns into a mere speck or completely disappears.
+Using traditional jewellers’ rouge (cerium oxide), a soft cloth and protective gear, you can get rid of a minor or small scratch just by hand rubbing and rubbing until the scratch turns into a mere speck or completely disappears.
 Or if you have one, use an electric buffing machine.
 Repair masters however warn, there can be some dangers like, breaking the glass.
-A scratch can weaken glass, so that exerting too much pressure on a spot while buffing may cause it to crack.
+A scratch can weaken glass so that exerting too much pressure on a spot while buffing may cause it to crack.
 Another concern: the dangerous chemicals to be used, as ammonia and cerium oxide.
-Dust mask, goggles and rubber gloves are therefore very essential tools as your protective gear.
+Dust mask, goggles and rubber gloves are therefore essential tools as your protective gear.

 So, despite all these warnings and important reminders and you‘re still bent on doing your own scratch removal attempt, here are the steps to follow:

 - Whenever possible, lay the glass on a flat surface to prevent the glass from being broken or distorted.